Tension Myositis Syndrome (TMS): The Sarno Diagnosis Explained

 Nothing is wrong with you.

-Why knowledge alone doesn't extinguish pain.
+Here's the neuroscience.
 Knowledge engages your prefrontal cortex.
-The thinking, reasoning part.
+The thinking, reasoning, understanding part.
 But pain lives in the amygdala, the insula, the periaqueductal gray.
 Different brain systems.
 You can intellectually know your pain is neuroplastic while your nervous system hasn't gotten the message.
+Cognitive understanding and experiential processing activate different neural circuits.
 Reading about swimming isn't the same as getting in the water.

-In the largest EAET trial for fibromyalgia, 77.5% did not achieve 50% pain reduction (Lumley et al., PAIN, 2017).
+In the largest emotional awareness trial for fibromyalgia, 77.5% did not achieve 50% pain reduction (Lumley et al., PAIN, 2017).
 In the veterans' EAET trial, non-response reached 59% at six-month follow-up (Yarns et al., JAMA Network Open, 2024).
 Even the Boulder study: 34% didn't become pain-free.
 These aren't failure stories.
 They're evidence that this work is hard.

-The barriers between understanding and recovery:
+The barriers between understanding and recovery

 The gap between where Sarno's books leave you and where recovery happens is bridged by structured daily practice.
 Not more information.
 Daily practice.

-Mark had been in pain for 12 years when a coworker mentioned something he'd heard on Howard Stern's show.
+Mark44 · chronic back pain (TMS) · 12 yearsMark had been in pain for 12 years when a coworker mentioned something he'd heard on Howard Stern's show.
 Some doctor at NYU who said back pain came from the brain.
 Mark was skeptical.
 His MRI showed two herniated discs.
 His surgeon had recommended a fusion.
 His pain hit 8 out of 10 on bad days.

 But his coworker wouldn't let it go.
 And one night, with nothing left to try, Mark ordered Healing Back Pain.